House Extension in a Conservation Area | Acre Design

-How to extend a home in a conservation area
+How to get a house extension in a conservation area

 Architectural Design Insights | Alistair Crerar

-If you own a home in a conservation area, you already know these locations are special.
-They protect the character, history, and architecture of the area — and they often come with higher property values.
-But if you want to extend or alter your home, the rules are different, and navigating them successfully takes expertise.
+If you own a home in a conservation area, you already know how special these locations are.
+They exist to protect the area’s character, history, and architecture.
+They often come with higher property values but when it comes to extending or altering your home, the planning rules are different, and navigating them successfully requires expertise.

-At Acre Design, our team specialises in architectural design for conservation areas.
-Over the past 20 years, we’ve delivered bespoke extensions across the North East — from elegant Victorian terraces in Tynemouth and Jesmond, to period villas in Gosforth, stone-built properties in Hexham, and coastal gems in Alnmouth and Warkworth.
-We know how to design spaces that meet modern needs while respecting heritage — and how to secure the necessary approvals to make them a reality.
+At Acre Design, we specialise in architectural design for conservation areas across Newcastle and the North East.
+Over the past 20 years, our team has delivered bespoke extensions for period homes, from elegant Victorian terraces in Tynemouth and Jesmond, to stone-built houses in Hexham, Warkworth, and Alnwick.
+We know how to design spaces that meet modern living standards while preserving heritage and how to secure the necessary permissions to make them a reality.

 What is a conservation area?

-A conservation area is a designated zone where local authorities have agreed the existing architecture and streetscape are worth protecting for future generations.
-It could be a row of handsome Edwardian homes in Whitley Bay, a market town high street in Alnwick, or modest miners’ cottages in Stocksfield with unique historical significance.
+A conservation area is a designated zone where local authorities protect the architectural and historical character of buildings and streetscapes.
+It could be a row of Edwardian villas in Whitley Bay, a market town high street in Alnwick, or a cluster of miners’ cottages in Stocksfield.

-The aim is to prevent overdevelopment and preserve the visual and cultural character of the area — protecting both its beauty and its value.
+The goal is to prevent overdevelopment and maintain the visual harmony, craftsmanship, and cultural importance of the area — protecting both its beauty and its long-term value.

 How to check if your home is in a conservation area

-If your home is in a conservation area, there’s a strong chance you’ll need full planning permission for changes to the exterior — even for works that would normally be covered by permitted development rights.
+If your property is within a conservation area, you’ll usually need full planning permission for external alterations — even for work that would otherwise fall under permitted development rights.

 Understanding local guidance

-Every conservation area, whether it’s the leafy streets of Jesmond, the cobbled lanes of Corbridge, or the historic quayside of Berwick-upon-Tweed, has its own written appraisal and management plan.
-This sets out the key features, materials, and details that contribute to its character.
+Each conservation area has its own written appraisal and management plan.
+This outlines the architectural details, materials, and proportions that contribute to its unique identity.

-In many areas, permitted development rights are restricted under an Article 4 Direction.
-This means alterations like replacing windows, adding extensions, or even changing roof materials require approval.
-The good news: with the right design, most projects can still gain consent.
+In many cases, permitted development rights are restricted under an Article 4 Direction.
+This means that changes such as replacing windows, adding extensions, or altering roof coverings require formal approval.
+The good news is that with the right design, consent is entirely achievable.

 Working with conservation area officers

-Applications in conservation areas are often reviewed in consultation with a Conservation Area Officer (CAO).
-Their priority is to maintain the area’s original appearance, remove inappropriate past additions, and ensure any new work is sympathetic in scale, style, and materials.
+Planning applications in conservation zones are reviewed with input from a Conservation Area Officer (CAO).
+Their focus is to retain the area’s character, remove unsympathetic past alterations, and ensure any new work is appropriate in scale, materials, and detailing.

-While many homeowners assume only an architect can manage these applications, what’s really needed is a detailed understanding of planning policy and architectural design principles.
-That’s exactly where Acre Design’s experience makes the difference.
-We also collaborate with planning officers, heritage consultants, and where appropriate, local architects, to make sure your proposal is as strong as possible.
+While many homeowners assume only an architect can manage these submissions, what’s truly needed is detailed understanding of heritage design and planning policy.
+That’s where Acre Design’s experience makes the difference.
+We collaborate closely with planning officers, heritage consultants, and local architects to strengthen every proposal we submit.

 What’s possible?